-Like all Wiener-causation, TE does not measure causal influence per se but predictive utility.
-“G-causation” (Or t-causation?) is not like intuitive causation; Specifically, we are often not only interested in how well we can predict one from the other, but how we can change overall system behaviour by intervening in it.
+Like all Wiener-causation, TE does not measure causal influence per se but predictive usefulness.
+G-causation (Or t-causation?) is not like intuitive causation; Specifically, we are often not only interested in how well we can predict one from the other, but how we can change overall system behaviour by intervening in it.
 This is a complicated and different question than asking about which parts of a system are informative about which others.
 See, e.g. causal DAGs.

-All this is about stochastic processes for which we know the parameters, which is actually very artificial.
-Why do we want to calculate this predictive importance measure for processes that we already know everything about?
-Blind optimisation of a simulation algorithm perhaps?
-I guess that’s what CeLZ11 are doing.
+All this is about stochastic processes for which we know the parameters.
+Why do we want to calculate this predictive importance measure for processes More usually, you want to gain insight into some real-world stochastic process from which you have data, but imperfect knowledge of the parameters.

 If you have to estimate the transfer entropy between processes with unknown parameters from noisy observations, you have now arrived in the world of statistics.

 How can you estimate it?
 Which parametric models work?
 Which nonparametric methods?

-- Lizier, J. T., & Prokopenko, M. (2010) Differentiating information transfer and causal effect.
+- LiPr10: (2010) Differentiating information transfer and causal effect.
 The European Physical Journal B - Condensed Matter and Complex Systems, 73(4), 605–615.
-DOI.
+DOI

-- Lizier, J. T., Prokopenko, M., & Zomaya, A. Y.(2008) Local information transfer as a spatiotemporal filter for complex systems.
+- LiPZ08: (2008) Local information transfer as a spatiotemporal filter for complex systems.
 Physical Review E, 77, 026110.
-DOI.
+DOI

-- Schreiber, T. (2000) Measuring information transfer.
+- Schr00: (2000) Measuring information transfer.
 Physical Review Letters, 85(2), 461–464.